tikv/tikv/USAGE.md

 You can use `make install` to install all binary executions in `bin` directory.

-Notice:
+Note:

-Now `make install` only supports Linux Ubuntu, CentOS and Mac OS X. If you use other Linux platforms, you should follow [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) to install RocksDB manually first.
+Now `make install` only supports Linux Ubuntu, CentOS and Mac OS X. If you use other Linux platforms, you should install RocksDB manually according to [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).

 ### Running in the local standalone mode